Headteacher's message regarding Covid-19 Safety Procedures

 Pupils will not be able to bring scooters or bicycles onto the school site.

-Previously, parents with children in Reception, Year 1 and Year 2 were able to access a book inside the classroom door to notify the teacher of collection arrangements.
 For the foreseeable future, please can parents email the school office by 10:00am to inform staff of any alternative collection arrangements for that day.

 All possessions should be named and brought in the smallest bag possible.

-Full school uniform is expected from September.
+Full school uniform is expected.

 All hair longer than shoulder length must be tied back.